Approximating Global Contact-Implicit MPC via Sampling and Local Complementarity: Experiments

 \subsection{Comparisons}

 Due to the inability to escape geometric local minima, C3 fails essentially 100\% of the time on our tasks and thus is not compared.
+We compare with two ablations.
+Naive-R \underline{\textbf{r}}andomly selects an $x_\text{sample}$ when the controller is unproductive; in contrast, our controller selects the $x_\text{sample}$ with the lowest associated CI-MPC cost and can switch modes due to progress or cost.
+Naive-B only considers the $x_\text{sample}$ \underline{\textbf{b}}ehind the object from the goal, testing whether a trivial region of space around the object is sufficient or if broader exploration is required.

-We compare with MuJoCo MPC (MJPC) with predictive sampling \cite{howell2022predictive} on the 3D jack task in simulation.
+Additionally, we compare with MuJoCo MPC (MJPC) with predictive sampling \cite{howell2022predictive} on the 3D jack task in simulation.
 As with our controller, we use MJPC as an online planner operating on a reduced model, abstracting the end effector as controlled in $xyz$ only, whose motion is tracked via our joint-level OSC simulated in Drake.
 Unlike our controller, the MJPC planner models the nonlinear dynamics of the floating end effector moving in 3D with the jack and environment.
 Any comparison is sensitive to tuning, and we put forth a best-faith effort to tune MJPC.
 We found tighter control input limits to be helpful in preventing wild motions, selected a noise parameter of 0.295 to balance sample exploration and previous plan exploitation, and tuned state and input costs.
 MJPC performed best with control input splines of 5 knot points over a predictive horizon of 0.8 seconds, reasonably longer than our policy's 0.25 seconds, since we effectively get longer-term insight via our contact-free sampling.